ashn-dot-dev/site/src/blog/2020-08-16-gw1-cyndr-the-mountain-heart.md

-How to Defeat Cyndr the Mountain Heart (Guild Wars 1)
+How To Defeat Cyndr The Mountain Heart (Guild Wars 1)
 =====================================================

 [Cyndr the Mountain Heart](https://wiki.guildwars.com/wiki/Cyndr_the_Mountain_Heart)